Understeam/yii2-command-schedule/README.md

 );
 ```

-This is lightweight operation which allows to postpone any heavy tasks into background.
+This lightweight operation allows to postpone any heavy tasks into background.

 This tool is `cron` based, so, you need to run a scheduler script every minute.
 Example entry of `crontab` file: